support-and-care/maven-sources/README.md

 repo start master --all
 ```

-Resulting directory tree looks like:
+The resulting directory tree looks like:

 ```
 |-- core